pkottenbreit/cs207/README.md

 We implemented the first two solutions, but used the BBI-32 board in the final package to eliminate the need to install and run software on the gaming computer.

-Please refer to the appendix for our final wiring design, which is dead simple as it involves bridging the 31 inputs between 1 of the 32 pins on the BBI button box and GND.
+Please refer to the appendix for our final wiring design, which is dead simple as it involves bridging the 31 inputs between 1 of the 32 pins on the BBI-32 and GND.

+Additionally, it should be noted that we went above and beyond what is expected for the presentation component of our project, and used a laser CNC machine to fabricate custom-designed wooden panels to house our controller.

+### Major disclaimers
+There are two important disclaimers:
+1. We did not end up using a programmable device in the end and thus did not end up using any of our code
+2. We did not end up creating an interactive hardware device, as our product lacks storage and can therefor not perform sequential logic.

+Since our primary objective and major modification to the original solution was to make the device as plug-and-play and long-lasting as possible, these important disclaimers are not considered as detrimental to the project.
+Please see "Our Values", item 1.

+A final note to the marker of this project: if at this point you are finding our project to be inferior or insufficient, please consider that we experimented extensively with multiple solutions including a python-script serial-input interpretter.
+We legitimately came to the conclusion that a no-code solution best achieves our objectives, and did not choose it to shirk responsibility or out of laziness.
+Thank you for considering this point.

 # User Manual